 I love love love how it turned out!
 There are a few things I would do differently if I was to start over.
 I’ll tell you what that is in a second.

 The thing I would do differently?
-I would start applying them from the bottom up.
-The upper edge of the glass backsplash isn’t usually visible hiding the uneven edge of the final row.
-Either way I love my new glass backsplash so it’s a small detail I can overlook.
+I would start applying the glass beads from the bottom up.
+The upper edge of the glass backsplash isn’t usually visible which would hide the uneven edge of the final row.
+Regardless, I love my new glass backsplash so it’s a small detail I can overlook.
 I’m loving it!
 Those beads and the other changes I made in the our Bathroom give it a spa feel.

 Until next time,